List of active policies

 - There may be occasions when we are legally required to share information with statutory agencies such as the Police, Local Authorities, Courts or HMRC.
 This may be in relation to educational statistics, safeguarding risks, criminal or civil proceedings or fraud.
 Information can be shared without your consent in these circumstances.

-- There may be other occasions when we are requested to provide information we hold on you, and we will seek your explicit consent to do this.
+- There may be other occasions when we are requested to provide information that we hold on you and where required, we will seek your explicit consent before doing so.

-We do not share your information with bodies outside of the EU.
+We do not share your information with bodies outside of the EEA.

 How long do we keep your information?

-We will keep your details and the documents or file associated with your learning programme for a period of 6 years from the end of the programme.
+We will keep your details and the documents or file associated with your learning programme for a period of 6 years after the end of the contract year in which the final payment was made.

 Your Rights and how to get a copy of the information we hold on you